-When you graduate college, it feels like you are finally free to start your life as an adult.
-You’re no longer stuck in school, no longer at the mercy of your parents’ rules.
-It can feel exhilarating and liberating—time to finally strike out on your own.
+When you graduate from college, it feels like you are finally free to start your life as an adult.
+You’re no longer stuck in school, and no longer at the mercy of anyone else’s rules.
+It can feel exhilarating and liberating to finally strike out on your own.
 But if you’re one of the 45 million Americans in student loan debt, you’ve likely pondered the question, “Should I move back in with my parents?”

-But that optimism can quickly be eclipsed by the costs of living independently.
-Let’s face it—being an adult doesn’t come cheap.
-Rent, utilities, insurance, groceries, transportation, and more all add up quickly.
+The optimism you feel upon graduating can quickly be eclipsed by the costs of living independently.
+Let’s face it, being an adult doesn’t come cheap.
+Rent, utilities, insurance, groceries, transportation and more can add up quickly.
 And when you’re trying to dig yourself out of student loan debt, it can be a challenge to manage it all.
 Here’s what to consider if you’re thinking about moving back in with your parents to save money.

-If you’re unemployed or underemployed, moving back home can make sense.
-Even if you’re working and could make it on your own, it can seem like the right move to save money.
+If you’re unemployed or underemployed, moving back home can make sense though.
+Even if you’re working and could technically make it on your own, it may seem like the best option for saving money.

 But there are some important considerations you should think about before heading home.
 Consider the following: